Twin Cities YMCA shuts down fitness centers in St. Paul, Lino Lakes and Prior Lake

 "I love the YMCA so it makes me really sad that this is where we're at," said Taylor, who hopes she can transfer to teach at another Y site.
 "It was a major shocker to all of us."

+"These aren't just people we work out with, these are friends we've walked through life with," she said.

-Rick Morgan of Jordan said he will also drop his membership since other Y fitness centers are further away.
+Rick Morgan of Jordan said he will also drop his membership because other Y fitness centers are farther away.
 He spent seven years attending BodyPump, cycling and step classes at the Prior Lake gym.

 "Besides a good workout, it was good fun," he said, adding that he doesn't understand why the Y closed outlying metro sites in Prior Lake and Lino Lakes "that probably do the best outreach to the smaller communities.
 It's frustrating."